SENSUIKAN!

 7 December 1941: The Attack on Pearl Harbor:

 Off Hawaii.
 SubRon 2 is arrayed NE and NW of Oahu.
 Its mission is to reconnoiter and attack any ships that try to sortie from Pearl Harbor.
-The I-4 is deployed with the I-5 and the I-6 between Oahu and Molokai.
+I-4 is deployed off the NE coast of Oahu, next to I-6.

 14 December 1941: